 Full Presenter Profile & Bio

-One of Australia’s greatest rowers, James Tomkins is the only rower in history to win world championship titles in every sweep oar event.
-With six Olympic Games under his belt, James Tomkins is truly an inspiration.
+As one of the nation’s greatest rowers, James Tomkins is the only rower in history to win world championship titles in every sweep oar event.
+Having participated in six Olympic Games, James is a true inspiration to any audience.

-With Mike McKay, Nick Green and Andrew Cooper, James took the rowing world by storm in the early 1990′s earning the “Oarsome Foursome” name and reputation with convincing victories in the 1990 and 1991 World Championships, and the 1992 Barcelona Olympic Games.
+Taking the rowing world by storm in 1990, James joined Mike McKay, Nick Green and Andrew Cooper, to become the “Oarsome Foursome”.
+The quartet became victorious in the 1990 and 1991 World Championships, and the 1992 Barcelona Olympic Games.

-At Sydney 2000, James teamed up with fellow Victorian Matthew Long to row in the coxless pair and went on to win his third consecutive medal at an Olympic Games.
+In 2000, James teamed up with Matthew Long, and the pair competed and won James’ third consecutive medal at an Olympic Games.

-James made his fifth Olympic Games in Athens a memorable one when he and Ginn rowed to victory in the coxless pairs winning Australia’s sole Gold medal at the Athens regatta.
+Making his fifth Olympic Games in Athens, James rowed to victory in the coxless pairs winning Australia’s sole Gold medal at the Athens regatta.
 In the process, James won his third Olympic Gold medal.

-Competing in at his sixth Olympics at Beijing, a legendary feat, James was awarded the honour of carrying the Australian Flag at the opening ceremony of the games.
-The dream did not go exactly to plan with the men’s eight finishing in sixth position in the finals; but Tomkins remains one of Australia’s sporting greats.
+Competing in at his sixth Olympics at Beijing, James was awarded the honour of carrying the Australian Flag at the opening ceremony of the games.
+James is one of Australia’s greats in sport and rowing.